17 Different Types of Animals With Exoskeletons

 A ladybird perched atop a daisy.
 Female ladybirds have a daily consumption limit of up to 75 aphids.
 In addition, they have a fondness for mealybugs, scale, and spider mites.

-The exoskeleton of a ladybird has black spots and is a vivid red color.
-Their primary purpose is to protect the creature’s wings.
+The exoskeleton of a ladybird is vivid red and has black spots.
+Its primary purpose is to protect the creature’s wings.

 Typically, an insect’s wings are four times larger than its body.
 The ladybug’s exoskeleton likewise serves to hold its body together like that of a mammal’s endoskeleton.